Cardinals signing linebacker Markus Bailey to 1-year deal

-The Arizona Cardinals are signing former Cincinnati Bengals linebacker Markus Bailey to a one-year deal, according to NFL Network’s Ian Rapoport.
+The Arizona Cardinals signed former Cincinnati Bengals linebacker Markus Bailey to a one-year deal on Tuesday, the team announced.

 Throughout his four-year stint in Cincinnati (60 games played), Bailey was used primarily as a special teamer, never seeing more than 24% of available defensive snaps in a given season.
 On the flip side, he recorded at least 43% of special teams reps in each of the past four years.